 Acknowledgement

-This project is a product of joint effort of my colleagues and friends at work place.

-I am grateful to my employer AMPATH for the support extended to me by giving me exam leave day which enabled me concentrate on my programme.

-I owe special thanks to my supervisor, Mr. Matoke for his guidance encouragement and support throughout my proposal and project writing. .
-I am most sincerely thankful to my lecturers for their academic discourses that led me to this level.

-A bundle of thanks to my Parents Wycliffe and Judith Omusebe for their concern, encouragement and prayers.
-I am very grateful to Mr. Charles for his contribution and support and encouragement.
+Write here…………..

 Abstract

 This project aims at developing an expert system for patients.
 Patients will be able to enter their symptoms and get to know what they are suffering from and get prescription for drugs.
 If the patients needs to go for lab tests it will order the lab tests and once the results are out it will give the necessary drug prescription.
 This will ensure easy access to medical services.
 It will assist the doctors when offering treatment.
 This proposal covers the following areas: the introduction, problem definition, problem justification, research elements, systems requirements, project schedule and budget.